Why Won’t My Cat Sleep With Me Anymore? Help!

 I doubt you would be able to get any decent sleep at all.

-Besides having a sensitive hearing, a cat’s sense of smell is highly sensitive too.
 Having other pets in the room might be too much of a sensory overload for the cat.

 Imagine having a myriad of odors and scents assaulting your nostrils when you are about to sleep.
-Not the most pleasant of an experience.

 If all your pets sleep on the same bed as you, you might want to limit the number of pets that come onto the bed at night.